WHAT IS “PCF”?

 “The idea of invention can also be brought to bear on the issue of repertory.
 The voices of subaltern groups have been lost because most of their music was not notated but was transmitted orally.
 A focus on elite, notated music perpetuates Western musical imperialism.
 By bringing lost popular music traditions back to life, by turning to reinvention and improvisation, performers may reinsert excluded cultures where they have been written out or have vanished from texts.
 The musicologist may identify notation as an example of the imperialism of Western literacy, but the performer has the possibility of doing something about it (...)"
 (Baker 2008, 444)

-Since I am myself a violinist educated in historical performance practice, the focus of my research is to identify the baroque elements of style and performance preserved through fandango-traditions, which acted as time-capsules, retaining instruments and poetical and musical forms dating back to the XVII and XVIII centuries.
+Since I am myself a violinist educated in historical techniques and improvisational styles, the research has a big baroque-language component.
+Identifying genealogical traits is my only scientific contribution in the traditional academical sense.
+I identify the baroque elements of style and performance preserved through fandango-traditions, which acted as time-capsules, retaining instruments, poetical and musical forms dating back to the XVII and XVIII centuries.
 My main research question has been:

 What kind of knowledge can be gained by a performer versed in Historical Performance Practice through the performance of different Fandango musics, in its both written-aristocratic-, and oral-popular expressions?